Danchiku/U120M-beam-model/README.md

 Variables "cXX" can be used to quickly change detector position, size and Ta-foil thickness.

-[Forced Collisions] are used to improve chances of deflected particles interaction.
+[Forced Collisions] are used to improve chances of deflected particles interactions.